-If the AS wants to use the "telephone-event" media subtype for DTMF transport, the AS shall include the "telephone-event" in the SDP for CRS media, sent to the UE.
+If the AS wants to use the "telephone-event" media subtype for DTMF transport, the AS shall include the "telephone-event" in the SDP offer for CRS media, sent to the UE.

 NOTE: The usage of the "telephone-event" media subtype for CRS control requires that intermediates allow the telephone-event packages to traverse from the UE to the AS during the early dialog.